yonkahlon/Zenject/README.md

 - Fixed ToSingleGameObject and ToSingleMonoBehaviour to allow multiple bindings to the same result
 - Made it easier to construct SceneCompositionRoot objects dynamically
 - Added untyped versions of BindIFactory.ToFactory method
-- Removed the ability warn on missing ITickable/IInitializbale bindings
+- Removed the ability warn on missing ITickable/IInitializable bindings
 - Added a bunch of integration tests
 - Reorganized folder structure

 3.8 (Feb 4, 2016)
-- Changed back to only initializing the GlobalCompositionRoot when starting a scene with a SceneCompositionRoot rather than always starting it in every scene
+- Changed back to only initializing the ProjectCompositionRoot when starting a scene with a SceneCompositionRoot rather than always starting it in every scene

 3.7 (Jan 31, 2016)
 - Changed to not bother parenting transforms to the CompositionRoot object by default (This is still optional with a checkbox however)
 - Added string parameter to BindMonoBehaviourFactory method to allow specifying the name of an empty GameObject to use for organization
 - Changed FacadeFactory to inherit from IFactory
-- Changed GlobalCompositionRoot to initialize using Unity's new [RuntimeInitializeOnLoadMethod] attribute
+- Changed ProjectCompositionRoot to initialize using Unity's new [RuntimeInitializeOnLoadMethod] attribute
 - Added easier ability to validate specific scenes from the command line outside of Unity
 - Added AutoBindInstaller class and ZenjectBinding attribute to make it easier to add MonoBehaviours that start in the scene to the container
 - Added optional parameter to the [Inject] attribute to specify which container to retrieve from in the case of nested containers